2my/2my.github.io/_posts/2014-09-05-how-to-talk.md

 layout: "posts"
 ---

-# How to Talk so Kids Will Listen and Listen so Kids Will Talk
+Summary of book "How to Talk so Kids Will Listen and Listen so Kids Will Talk"

 ## Distress and Dealing With Strong Feelings
 **Listen** with full attention.